 Are you still proofreading on paper?
 More and more clients are looking to do away with the printing and couriering costs associated with paper proofs and are asking proofreaders to mark up changes in PDF.
 Editor, trainer, and volunteer extraordinaire Adrienne Montgomerie showed us how to do this with the tools in the free Adobe Acrobat Reader.
-Her handout from her session is here, and she’s also compiled a Storify of her session here.
+Their handout from their session is here, and they have also compiled a Storify of their session here.
 Both of these resources are probably more useful than this write-up, but I still wanted to share some of my main takeaways from the talk.

 Acrobat (the Standard and Pro versions, which you have to pay for) does have an “edit” function, but that lets you make changes directly to the document.
 What we’re talking about here is mark-up: using the program’s drawing or annotation tools to mark up changes that have to be made to the native file.
 Because PDFs are a fixed format that look the same to everyone, they’re ideal for marking up not only proofs of print materials but also websites, presentations, YouTube videos, and anything else you can capture in a screen shot.

 Montgomerie uses a stylus and a Wacom tablet, which some people may find more intuitive than a traditional mouse for marking up a proof.
-“I prefer PDFs to paper,” she said, “because I can blow up the proof to any size.
+“I prefer PDFs to paper,” they said, “because I can blow up the proof to any size.
 I can move my marks and resize them.
 I can right-click on my marks and change their properties, including weight and colour.”

-“I use in blue in my mark-up,” she continued, “because I think it’s less threatening.”
+“I use in blue in my mark-up,” they continued, “because I think it’s less threatening.”

 Two main ways of adding mark-up to a PDF are to use either the drawing tools, where you essentially use an e-pencil to directly emulate the proofreading mark-up you’d make on paper, or Acrobat’s own annotation tools (Comment & Markup), which track your insertions, deletions, replacements, and highlights.
 Drawing tools are especially handy for marking up graphic novels and screen shots, where the text may not be recognizable.
 Be aware that for layered text, text selection for the annotation tools isn’t perfect; sometimes Acrobat chooses the wrong layer.